scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

           restartPolicy: OnFailure
 ```

-## 07: Metrics Server and Pod Autoscaling
+## 07: Metrics Server and Pod Autoscaling (CKAD Topic)
 [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) provides container-level resource metrics for autoscaling within Kubernetes.
 It is not installed by default and is meant only for autoscaling purposes.
-There are [other options](autoscaler), such as Container Insights, Prometheus, and Grafana, for more accurate resource usage metrics (covered later in this post).
+There are [other options](https://github.com/kubernetes-sigs/metrics-server?tab=readme-ov-file#use-cases), such as Container Insights, Prometheus, and Grafana, for more accurate resource usage metrics (all covered later in this post).
 With Metrics Server installed, a [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) resource can be configured with values such as target metric, minimum replicas, maximum replicas, etc.

 ```yaml title='07-metrics-server-and-pod-autoscaling/horizontal-pod-autoscaler.yaml'
 apiVersion: autoscaling/v2